turingschool-examples/homework/module-2-homework.markdown

 ##### Day 1

 * Complete the [Sessions, Cookies, and Flashes](https://gist.github.com/rwarbelow/21a7596df9cdb551bb85) homework.
+* Watch [this video](https://vimeo.com/134451454) on authentication to prep yourself for tomorrows lesson.

 ##### Day 2
   * Authentication in ToolChest: Add functionality so that a user has many tools and a tool belongs to a user.
 A user can login and logout.
 A logged-in user can only see his/her tools.